Return to Busbecq

 Pier Andrea Mattioli

 The Commentarii was published in Italian in 1544, with a lavishly illustrated Latin edition in 1554 that brought Mattioli to the attention of Ferdinand I, then Archduke of Austria, who summoned him to court in Prague the next year to treat his son, Maximilian II.
-With financial support from the imperial court, there were translations in Czech (1562) and German (1563), until the commentaries virtually displayed the original Greek.
+With financial support from the imperial court, there were translations in Czech (1562) and German (1563), until the commentaries virtually displaced the original Greek.
 Determined to be the undisputed authority on Dioscorides, Mattioli attacked anyone who had the temerity to disagree with him.
 But he also observed and cataloged many plants, himself, aided by correspondents such as Gesner, Quackelbeen, and Busbecq, who lent him two less famous manuscripts of Dioscorides that he had brought back from Constantinople.
+This colored woodblock print of the aconite plant is from the 1568 Italian edition of Mattioli's Commentarii.

-Nearly six hundred larger, more detailed woodcuts were commissioned for the Czeck edition which, because they fill the entire area, are thought to have been designed directly on the woodblocks, themselves.
-These blocks were used again for the German edition, as well as the Latin edition of of 1565, the most important of the Commentarii, which illustrates more than nine hundred plants (and one hundred animals).
+Nearly six hundred larger, more detailed woodcuts were commissioned for the Bohemian edition which, because they fill the entire area, are thought to have been designed directly on the woodblocks, themselves.
+They were used again for the German edition, as well as the Latin edition of 1565, the most important of the Commentarii, which illustrates more than nine hundred plants (and one hundred animals).

 Return to Top of Page